soobinrho/soobinrho/README.md

 <br>
 <br>

 My friends and I wrote this as a 2023 [HackMIT](https://github.com/soobinrho/BeeMovr/blob/main/DEVLOG.md#2023-09-17) project.
 It's a map created to help beekeepers save their bees.
-Special thanks to Keith Robert from The Valley Hive in California, my favorite beekeeper.
+Special thanks to Keith Robert from The Valley Hive in California, our favorite beekeeper.

 <br>